shariq1989/cookbook/content/recipe/rindsgulasch.md

 {{< figure src="/images/rgl2.jpg" class="instructionFigure">}}

 3. Stir in the caraway seeds and garlic.
-Then, 4. add the hot paprika and the remaining 5 tbsp of sweet paprika.
+Then, add the hot paprika and the remaining 5 tbsp of sweet paprika.
 Cook until fragrant, about 30 seconds.

-{{< figure src="/images/rgl3.jpg" class="instructionFigure">}}

 {{< figure src="/images/rgl4.jpg" class="instructionFigure">}}